CIDA-CSPH/CU-Stats_Fest/README.md

 1. Sign up for the event using the [Registration Form](https://app.smartsheet.com/b/form/fd67eccbeb474727a70d69ee30eff869)

+If you are unfamiliar with GitHub, you are welcome to submit your work directly to Lala (laura.grau@cuanschutz.edu)

 2. Create your own github repo called <user-id>/CU-Stats_Fest by using the ``Use this template'' button from the [base CU-Stats_Fest](https://github.com/CIDA-CSPH/CU-Stats_Fest).
 (Learn